Aspasia1337/VAC-ModuleDumper/README.md

 If you're still here, I suppose you want to know more than just how to simply dump the modules from the anti-cheat, right?

 Well, I’ve got something interesting for you.
 Valve performs integrity checks on the modules before loading them.
-The routine is as follows—can you spot anything interesting?
+The routine is as follows, can you spot anything interesting?

 ```cpp
 state_code __cdecl check_module_integrity(